 - cake frosting

-If you’re ever uncertain if a product contains eggs or egg proteins, contact the manufacturer.
+If you’re not sure if a product contains egg or egg protein, contact the manufacturer.

 How can you treat an allergic

 If your child has been diagnosed with an egg allergy, their doctor will likely refer them to an allergist.
 The specialist can help you and your child learn how to avoid egg and treat an allergic reaction.